-Mobile device management (MDM) is the management and monitoring of notebooks, tablets, smartphones, and other mobile devices, often using a third-party dedicated management platform.
+Mobile device management (MDM) is the management and monitoring of virtually any mobile device type, including notebooks, tablets, smartphones, and other mobile devices, often using a third-party dedicated management platform.
+Despite the misleading name, many MDM platforms, particularly those in the Apple ecosystem, also manage desktops.
 Mobile device management software ensures users can access company resources, such as corporate data and authorized applications, while protecting sensitive data from mobile security threats.

 We’ll break down everything you should know about MDM, including its history, benefits, functionality, and more.

 The rise of mobile devices

 If you think about it, computers haven’t changed much in the past 30 years.
 Sure, most of our applications are cloud driven these days, but the functionality remains the same.
 We check our email, browse the web, utilize applications, and so forth.
 What has drastically changed, though, is the form of our endpoint devices.

 Each year, hardware manufacturers and talented engineers devise new ways to cram more power into smaller components.
 Smaller components mean smaller devices, such as ultrathin notebooks, tablets, and smartphones.
 Now, the workforce has become saturated with these ultraportable devices.

 According to Statista, smartphone sales have increased by over 1,000% since 2007.
 Notebooks have outsold desktops worldwide since 2009, while desktop sales have declined year over year.
 Affordable Chromebooks have dominated the education industry, with a massive sales jump in 2020 and 2021 primarily attributed to the transition to at-home learning.
 With so many mobile devices flooding the market, sysadmins are left scrambling to manage both personal and corporate devices.
 That’s where mobile device management comes in.